nasa-gibs/gibs-ml/README.md

 Each image has computed a Histogram of Oriented Gradients (HOG) as well as a color histogram using the hue channel in HSV color space.
 Roughly speaking, HOG should capture the texture of the image while ignoring color information, and the color histogram represents the color of the input image while ignoring texture.
 The final feature vector for each image is formed by concatenating the HOG and color histogram feature vectors.
 See [```features.py```](https://github.jpl.nasa.gov/xue/gibs_ml/blob/master/features.py) for implementation details.

 #### Linear Classification. [```linear_classifier.ipynb```](https://github.jpl.nasa.gov/xue/gibs_ml/blob/master/linear_classifier.ipynb).
-Linear classifer with both SVM (hinge) and softmax loss functions.
-The softmax classifier outputs probabilities.
+Linear classifer with both SVM (hinge) and Softmax loss functions.
+The Softmax classifier outputs probabilities.
+Note that the probabilities computed by the Softmax classifier are better thought of as confidences where, similar to the SVM, the ordering of the scores is interpretable, but the absolute numbers (or their differences) technically are not.

 #### Neural Network. [```neural_net.ipynb```](https://github.jpl.nasa.gov/xue/gibs_ml/blob/master/neural_net.ipynb).
-A 2-Layer fully connected neural network that uses softmax to output probabilities.
+A 2-Layer fully connected neural network that uses a Softmax classifer to output probabilities.

 ## End-to-End Approaches